 Another 6-12 lesson plan from the above source.

-A lesson plan using original documents accessible via the Internet.
+A lesson plan using original documents accessible via the Internet from the National Archives.

 A lesson plan designed to help students appreciate the importance of rules and laws within a society and to recognize the process by which these laws are created and implemented.
 See also Laws 2.